Theuntextured/CS2ChaosPlugin/Readme.md

 * OPTIONAL `public virtual HashSet<string> IncompatibleEffects` - Should return a list of incompatible effect class names which should be removed if active.
 For example an effect which increases gravity would be incompatible with one that lowers it.
 * OPTIONAL `public virtual string?
 Category` - Getter for a category.
 Null for no category.
 Two effects of the same category cannot coexist.
 It is an easier wa to define incompatibilities.

+**ChaosUtilities** A utility class containing some useful functions.

 **IMPORTANT NOTE:** If an effect is not to be loaded in by the effect manager as a usable effect, then it should be marked as `abstract`
 **NOTE:** If an effect is an event listener, remember to remove it as a listener when the effect ends.
 ## To-Do